n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 doesn't have to do a complete sweep if low latency is needed.

 Use jemalloc `size classes`: For size classes in between powers of two we can allocate pages in 3*n chunks.
-This is currently done in D's default GC aswell.
+This is has been added to D's default GC aswell.

 Calculate size class at compile-time using next power of 2 of `T.sizeof` for calls to `new T()` and feed into `N` size-dependent overloads of `mallocN()`,